 Below, we go through the easiest languages to learn for German speakers, what makes them the easiest, and what linguistic features could still present some challenges.

-As German and English are both West Germanic languages, they share a lot of similarities, making English an easy second language for German speakers to learn.
+As German and Danish are both Germanic languages, they share a lot of similarities, making Danish an easy second language for German speakers to learn.

-Vocabulary: What’s more, they have a lot of cognates—words that look and sound the same, and have similar meanings.
+Vocabulary: What’s more, they have a lot of cognates—words that look the same, and have similar meanings.

 Dutch, another West-Germanic language, is undoubtedly one of the easiest languages to learn for German speakers.
 It’s said to be the middle ground between English and German, as it shares linguistic features with both languages.